ytakefuji/pypi_executable_package/README.md

 $ twine check dist/*
 You can also register testpypi before running the following command.
 $ twine upload --repository testpypi dist/*
-You can upload your package:
+You can finally upload your package to pypi:
 $ twine upload dist/*
 If the command is successful, pypi link will be shown.
 </pre>